paleobiotechnology/pptase_ddiscoideum/README.md

 facultative multicellular eukaryotes"**
 by Guenther et al., 2025 ([doi](https://doi.org/10.1073/pnas.2515852122)).

-The study investigates the physiological, transcriptomic, and metabolomic consequences of a phosphopantetheinyl transferase (DiSfp) knockout in *Dictyostelium discoideum*, revealing the essential role of polyketide synthases (PKSs) in amoeba development and metabolism.
+The study investigates the physiological, transcriptomic, and metabolomic consequences of a phosphopantetheinyl transferase (DiSfp) knockout in *Dictyostelium discoideum*, revealing the role of polyketide synthases (PKSs) in amoeba development and metabolism.

 This repository accompanies a research manuscript currently under review and may be updated prior to final publication.